ssrahoo/ssrahoo/README.md

 # 👋 Hey there

-This is my Java portfolio.
-It highlights backend architecture, clean code practices, and data-driven systems.
+Welcome to my Java portfolio.
+Here I showcase some of my skills with backend architecture, clean code practices, and data-driven systems.
 Feel free to explore my <a href="https://github.com/ssrahoo?tab=repositories">repositories</a> and <a href="https://www.linkedin.com/in/suryalall/">reach out</a> if you're interested in collaborating, discussing new opportunities, or simply exploring potential ideas.

 ---